Wet Weather Message – Thursday November 29, updated at 3pm.

-For information on Ku-ring-gai and Hornsby grounds, please contact Paul at firstname.lastname@example.org for an update.
+For further information on Ku-ring-gai and Hornsby grounds, please contact Paul at firstname.lastname@example.org

 For information on North Sydney, Lane Cove and Willoughby grounds, please refer to the respective Council website or contact the Council directly.

 - Decisions on weekend ground closures are generally not made until Friday.
 Councils and schools assess their grounds and advise NSFA by 2:30pm which grounds are unfit to play.
 NSFA policy is to play as many matches as possible on any ground that is left open by councils and schools.
 A wet weather message will be communicated on the NSFA website by 5:00pm Friday.